Updated on March 17, 2023 by Julie McCool

-Visit Virginia’s oldest juried crafts fair to tour historic homes, watch demonstrations by juried heritage craftspeople, and enjoy activities for children, traditional music and dance; Colonial encampments, and more.
+Attend Virginia’s oldest juried crafts fair to tour historic homes, watch demonstrations by juried heritage craftspeople.
+This popular festival in historic Waterford also includes activities for children, traditional music and dance, Colonial encampments, and more.

 Clifton Day, Clifton

-Head to charming Clifton for a day of family-friendly activities.
-Attractions include crafts, live entertainment, pony rides, children’s activities, a Civil War reenactment and plenty of food and beverage choices.
+Head to the quaint town of Clifton for a day of family-friendly activities.
+Attractions include crafts, live entertainment, pony rides, children’s activities, and plenty of food and beverage choices.

 Fall Harvest Family Days, Mount Vernon

 Enjoy a hay maze and wagon ride, watch 18th-century dancing and blacksmithing demonstrations and experience early American games and music at the annual Harvest Family Days at George Washington's Mount Vernon.
 Your admission includes a visit to George Washington’s Distillery and Gristmill, where you'll learn about Washington's successful businesses.

 Air and Scare Family Day, Centreville